apache/daffodil-vscode/README.md

 ## Build VSIX and Debugger
 :exclamation:**NOT necessary if using prebuilt VSIX**:exclamation:

-:exclamation:**NOT necessary if running extension via VSCode without VSIX but a `yarn install` will be required**:exclamation:
+:exclamation:**NOT necessary if running extension via VS Code without VSIX but a `yarn install` will be required**:exclamation:

 Run full build
   ```bash